-The side bar of this page has additional information on colleges and universities in Vermont and nearby states with programs of study for early childhood and/or afterschool professionals.
+The side bar of this page has additional information on getting your transcripts, colleges and universities in Vermont and nearby states with programs of study for early childhood and/or afterschool professionals.

 - Talk with a college advisor, and check the college website to find the coursework for the upcoming semester.